3 Things I Recently Told My Imaginary Boyfriend

 My stomach churns a little at the thought of never seeing your gorgeous face ever again.
 I’ve liked you for approximately six years—from the moment my older sister showed me your student picture in the college directory while I was still in high school and you were still in college.

-1. I hope you find the right girl for you.
+1. I hope that you find the right girl for you.
 (I’m not her.)

 I don’t wish you any harm, okay?
-I don’t know why you caught my eye so quickly…but you did.
-Maybe because I thought we could someday somehow become something.
+I don’t know why you caught my eye so quickly, but you did.
+Maybe because I thought that we could someday somehow become something.

-I know we weren’t meant to be together, but I know that you’ll make another girl very happy.
+I know that we weren’t meant to be together, but I know that you’ll make another girl very happy.
 Sweep her off her feet.
 Maybe someday I’ll be swept off mine.
-There is another fish in the sea—for both of us.

-I realize that, after my graduation, you’ll stay at the college and I’ll go home.
-We will no longer pass each other in the cafeteria.
-I will no longer stare at you from across campus as you run down the sidewalk.
-I will no longer secretly hope to see you in the library.
+I realize that after my graduation, you’ll stay at the college and I’ll go home.
+We’ll no longer pass each other in the cafeteria.
+I’ll no longer stare at you from across campus as you walk down the sidewalk.
+I’ll no longer secretly hope to see you in the library.
 Out of sight out of mind, right?

 Your oblivion is frustrating, but so is my unexplainable dependence on you.
 I’m sorry I spent six years crushing on you.
 I wasted so much time and energy thinking about what could have been between us.
 But it’s time for me to move on.

-3. I don’t need you to prove my worth.
-You don’t need me to prove yours.
+3. I don’t need you to prove my worth, and you don’t need me to prove yours.

 You’re already confident.
 You know who you are, and that’s wonderful.
 I’m still figuring out who I am, which is also okay.
 But I can’t figure out who I am until I leave you behind.

 This isn’t a fictitious melodramatic High School Musical moment.
 This is real life.
-And I really need to figure out what I’m doing with it.
-Without you to distract me.
+And I really need to figure out what I’m doing with it—without you here to distract me.

-Many plans are in a person’s heart, but the advice of the Lord will stand.
+Many plans are in a man’s heart, but the counsel of the Lord will stand.
 (Proverbs 19:21 NASB)

-Sean, you’ll probably never read this.
-And that’s probably for the best.
+Sean, you’ll probably never read this (which is probably for the best).
 I just want you to know that you should live your life, and I should live mine.
 Separately.
-Doing what God has called both of us to do.
-Marrying who God has called both of us to marry.
+Doing what God has called us to do.
+Marrying whom God has called us to marry.

 See ya, Sean.